SteveBronder/riccaticpp/benchmarks/readme.md

        y'(0) = 1.
 ```

-In each case, we compare the runtime and accuracy of the following solvers (the first three being method options in `scipy.solve_ivp`):
+In each case, we compare the runtime and accuracy of the following solvers (the first three being method options in `scipy.integrate.solve_ivp`):

 - **BDF**: An implicit solver formulated for stiff equations.
 - **DOP853**: An explicit Runge–Kutta method of order 8(5,3).